Nes280/WorkflowLirmm/README.md

 ## Deploy it on your computer

-**BE CAREFUL, for we are using "furious_turing" as the container name, change it according to your container name**
+**BE CAREFUL, for we are using "sentiment_analysis_payara" as the container name, change it according to your container name**

 #### Install pre-requisites